TanzirR/TanzirR/README.md

-# Hi there, I'm TanzirR! 👋
+# Hi there, I'm Tanzir! 👋

 Welcome to my GitHub profile!
 I'm a passionate developer and technology enthusiast who loves building innovative solutions and exploring new technologies.